ChristianAHL/project_0-flicker_fusion_threshold-christian_alexis_luz/README.md

 # Embedded Systems - Project 0 - Flicker Fusion Threshold
 By Christian Alexis Luz
 ## ABSTRACT
+The device was found to be able to print a frequency value closely matching with the frequency of flicker as measured on an oscilloscope.
+The use of an interrupt and non-blocking functions was found to be critical to the successful operation of the device.
 ## INTRODUCTION
 This report details the develpment and testing of a flicker fusion threshold measuring device.
 The flicker fusion threshold is defined as the frequency at which an intermittent light stimulus appears steady (constatntly on) to an observer (Wikipedia, 2003).